-The Electric Reliability Council of Texas (ERCOT) manages the flow of electric power on the Texas Interconnection that supplies power to 24 million Texas customers – representing 85 percent of the states electric load.
-ERCOT is the first independent system operator (ISO) in the United States and one of nine ISOs in North America.
-ERCOT works with the Texas Reliability Entity (TRE), one of eight regional entities within the North American Electric Reliability Corporation (NERC) that coordinate to improve reliability of the bulk power grid.
-As the ISO for the region, ERCOT dispatches power on an electric grid that connects 40,500 miles of transmission lines and more than 550 generation units.
-ERCOT also performs financial settlements for the competitive wholesale bulk-power market and administers retail switching for 6.7 million premises in competitive choice areas.
-ERCOT is a membership-based 501(c)(4) nonprofit corporation, governed by a board of directors and subject to oversight by the Public Utility Commission of Texas (PUC) and the Texas Legislature.
+The Electric Reliability Council of Texas, Inc. is an American organization that operates Texas's electrical grid, the Texas Interconnection, which supplies power to more than 25 million Texas customers and represents 90 percent of the state's electric load.
+ERCOT is the first independent system operator in the United States and one of nine ISOs in North America.
+ERCOT works with the Texas Reliability Entity, one of eight regional entities within the North American Electric Reliability Corporation that coordinate to improve reliability of the bulk power grid.